You are currently viewing 11 Things You Can’t Miss at Cathedral Gorge State Park NevadaPin

 • The area can be dusty, which is the enemy of camera gear, so we like a backpack that allows us to access everything without putting it on the ground.

-Essential Tips for Cathedral Gorge State Park
+Essential Tips for Cathedral Gorge State park

 • Best Time to Visit: Spring and Fall and the ideal times to visit.
 You can also visit during the winter, although days are much shorter and you need to be aware of road conditions.
 We don’t recommend visiting in the summer since it is extremely hot and there is limited shade.